naman-unthinkable/webhook-test/README.md

     salary:String
 }));

-o 	Include Body Parser to parse all the data from http requests into JSON format.
-Some of the form data is sent through urlencoded service, so we can use body-parser to parse both types of data in JSON format.
+o 	Include Body Parser to parse all the data from http requests into JSoN format.
+Some of the form data is sent through urlencoded service, so we can use body-parser to parse both types of data in JSoN format.

 app.use(bodyParser.urlencoded({extended:true}));
 app.use(bodyParser.json());